राजविद्या राजगुह्यं पवित्रमिदमुत्तमम् ।

 Meaning: The Lord diversifies the mundane things existing in the mind.
 Turning the mind outward, he creates the well-defined things (as well as the undefined things).
 Thus does the Lord imagine.

-brahman” is actaully a Non-doer (akarta), Gaudapada, therefore, uses the word “Lord” in this model to refer to brahman under the assumption that He does the action of “imagining” a world.]
+(ii) “brahman” is actaully a Non-doer (akarta); Gaudapada, therefore, uses the word “Lord” in this model to refer to brahman under the assumption that He does the action of “imagining” a world.]

 Shankara adds in his commentary: The Lord diversifies the non-transcendental, mundane objects such as sound and other manifested objects existing inside the mind, in the form of impressions and tendencies.
 And having the mind turned outward, the Lord diversifies things well-defined, such as the earth etc., as also not well-defined, that exist so long as the imagination lasts.
-Similarly, he diversifies as objects of the sense of sight etc., they have a vividness, (that fact) is not due to the existence of the objects themselves; for this distinction is noticed even in dream.
+Similarly (He diversifies) such things as mental desires by making His mind turn inward.
+In this way, the Lord, God, that is to say, the Self imagines.

 But the awake world objects appear to us with a “Vividness” that is not present in the dream objects.
 What is the vividness due to?